Springfield Railcar Assembly Facility Design-Build

 - On-site stormwater treatment prevents overloads on the Springfield municipal system.

-- Low volatile organic compound paints and finishes protect workers from harmful emissions.
+- Low volatile organic compound paints and finishes protect workers from harmful.